Unit-e offline due to essential maintenance

 For all A Levels a minimum of five GCSEs at Grade 4 or above in appropriate subjects, to include English Language or Literature and/or Maths at Grade 5 or above is required.

-However a high standard of literacy and good communication skills are key tools in the study of Law and therefore we require level 6 in GCSE English Language or Literature in order to be accepted on the course.
+However a high standard of literacy and good communication skills are key tools in the study of Law and therefore we require Grade 6 in GCSE English Language/Literature or a Humanities subject in order to be accepted on the course.

 Information & Support